ejbest/k8lb-example/README.md

 #### EJ Best: Submission of Kuberbetes Load Balancer Project

 Submission of Project includes the following status.
-Was able to get this working to an 80% to 90% of requirements.
-The model from the assignment chosen is that Kubernetes builds out a Nginx container to be Load Balanced scale Nginx containers up and down in High Availability.
+Was able to get this working and hope it meets all requirements.
+The model from the assignment chosen is with Kubernetes building out a Load Balanced Nginx server containers up and down in High Availability.

 Each Nginx instance does operate its own container building on the alpine:3.10 image from the public docker repository.
 Each Nginx instance presents an IP address of the instance presenting.
 Also, a static IP address list can be found and updated each time there is a scale up or down.
 The command below can do that is in the instructions below.

 #### Commnands to run and test